- CBA on

 CBA OnSite Education can be customized to a bank’s needs or integrated into existing training programs.
 Participants may number as few as 20 and as many as 60.
 For the program, banks are “highlighting specific people with specific talents at a specified time in their careers,” says Melissa Cabocel, CBA Senior Vice President of Education and Director of the CBA Executive Banking School.
 “This really is education for everyone.”

-At PNC Bank for instance, the training is offered annually in one location with 20 to 25 participants selected from frontline and support functions among bank locations nationwide.
-“Leaders are considered for participation in the program based on their development plan,” for their career path, says Rebecca Rothenhoefer, business banking and community development training manager for PNC University in Frederick, MD.
+At PNC Bank for instance, the MarketSim training session is offered annually in one location with 20 to 30 participants selected from frontline and support functions among bank locations nationwide.
+“Leaders are considered for participation in the program based on their development plan,” for their career path, says Rebecca Rothenhoefer, Business Banking and Community Development Training Manager for PNC University in Frederick, MD.

 “We want leaders to think broadly about the impact of their decisions and a post assignment helps leaders put the new skills into practice,” she says of CBA OnSite participants.
 “It’s an opportunity for participants to have a voice in the direction of PNC.”